Skip to main content

 Requirements

-All CSI and TSI schools must implement an evidence-based intervention as part of its annual School Comprehensive Education Plan (SCEP).
+All schools in the CSI, ATSI, and TSI support models must implement at least one evidence-based intervention as part of its annual School Comprehensive Education Plan (SCEP).

 Tiers of Evidence

-The Every Student Succeeds Act (ESSA) defined four tiers of evidence-based support and stipulated the school receiving Title I 1003 School Improvement grants must include at least one evidence-based intervention that is in either Tier 1, Tier 2, or Tier 3.
+The Every Student Succeeds Act (ESSA) defined four tiers of evidence-based support and stipulated that districts receiving Title I, 1003 School Improvement Grants must ensure that all schools identified for additional support must include at least one evidence-based intervention that is in either Tier 1, Tier 2, or Tier 3.

 Tier 1 - Strong Evidence